Ask Bob Blume – Column #21 Part 1 – How Do I Make Inroads into the US Entertainment Business as a Foreign Born Actor? with Mike Pu & Monica Sanborn

-Martin C of Rochester, New York, asked “How Do I Make Inroads into the US Entertainment Business as a Foreign Born Actor?”
+Bob, re-introduced guests Mike Pu and Monica Sanborn, while establishing that Mike is originally from Taiwan and Monica from Canada.

-To answer the questions he went to Mike Pu and Monica Sanborn.
+Picking up where the last column left off and continue to address the question from Martin C about a foreign actor making inroads within the US entertainment industry.

-Mike Pu is an American citizen originally from Taiwan, settled in Washington D.C. and now lives in New York.
-He is a lead in the #1 streaming film in China, Dinosaur World and had an appearance last season on the CBS TV show, Tommy.
+Mike Pu is an American citizen, originally from Taiwan, who settled in Washington D.C. before his move to New York.
+He is currently a lead in the #1 streaming film in China, Dinosaur World and had an appearance last season on the CBS TV show, Tommy.

 Links for Monica Sanborn: